dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 - Federated user are user federated from an on premise environment without a password
 - Web Token User

 Always Give the least privilege for the users.
+Dont give more than what it is necessary.

 When you are working on AWS, it is a best practice to use the IAM user instead of the Root account.
+If for some reason the IAM user is compromised, it is simple to solve the problem by removing the policy attached on it/deleting the user.